atlas-sama/e-commerce/README.md

-A CommerceJs based E-Commerce React Application
+A CommerceJs based E-Commerce Application made with React.js